The stock market is breaking records. Time for a gut check

 Ben Fulton, CEO of WEBs investments, recommends monitoring volatility by paying attention to the VIX, a volatility index, sometimes called the “fear index, which measures market expectations of future risk.
 The VIX is currently around 16, which Fulton said signals ”calm by historical standards.”

-“When the VIX begins to hold consistently above 20, it often signals a time to gradually reduce market exposure,” he said.
-That happened during the tech bubble and more recently during the pandemic in 2020 and when inflation spiked in 2022.
+However, if the VIX holds steady above 20, it often “signals a time to gradually reduce market exposure,” he said.

-“Until then, maintaining positions is critical, as markets that rise steadily can continue longer than logic might suggest, and stepping aside too early can mean missing valuable portfolio appreciation,” Fulton said.

-“Markets rarely behave as we want, instead reflecting the collective sentiment of all investors.”

 By STAN CHOE and CORA LEWIS